-Common sense dictates that not using profanity and terms that may be seen as possibly offensive is wise.
+Common sense dictates not to use profanity and terms that are offensive.
 Even more so in today’s online environment.
-You have to be extremely careful that you do not use terms that may be misconstrued by someone, somewhere, out there.
+You have to be extremely careful not to use words that may be misconstrued by someone, somewhere, out there.

-It may even be someone you don’t know who may get a copy of your message, or see a comment that your wrote on another platform.
-When it comes to business, and using your business email address, you just cannot be too careful.
-This means that every little bit or byte that you type could reflect on your business (or career).
-Maybe not now, but as we’ve seen as of late, things you type could be referred to decades from now.
+Every little bit or byte you type could reflect on your business (or career).
+Maybe not now, but as we’ve seen lately, things you type could be referred to decades from now.

 Grow Your Vocabulary

 Consider the overall intent of the above quote.
-Of course you shouldn’t swear in business emails.
-However, swearing is even subjective now-a-days.
-A term or phrase that was benign in the past can send some folks into a tizzy.
+First, of course, you shouldn’t swear in business emails.
+However, swearing is even subjective nowadays.
+A term or phrase that was benign in the past can send some folks into a tizzy and visa-versa.

 What about the terms or phrases that may end up causing more trouble than the message you intended to communicate?
-You know what they are so don’t take any chances.
-There is an endless supply of words at your disposal to clearly type exactly, specifically, what you are trying to relay.
+You know what they are, so don’t take any chances.
+There is an endless supply of words to type precisely, specifically, what you are trying to relay.

 Hone Your Writing Skills

-I write quite a bit and always have a dictionary or thesaurus nearby or open in a browser window to assist me.
-Learn a new “Word of the Day” by subscribing to Merriam Webster’s Free Word of the Day Service.
-You’ll receive in new word in your inbox to learn each day.
+I write quite a bit and always have a dictionary or thesaurus in an open browser window to assist me.
+Learn a new “Word of the Day” by subscribing to Merriam-Webster’s Free Word of the Day Service.
+You’ll receive new words in your inbox to learn each day.

-If you think about it, Email Etiquette is basically just courtesy combined with the skill to communicate with the written word.
-Build your arsenal (vocabulary) and take the necessary time to choose your words carefully so you can “express yourself simply and eloquently.”
+If you think about it, Email Etiquette is just courtesy combined with the skill to communicate with the written word.
+So, build your arsenal (vocabulary) and take the necessary time to choose your words carefully so you can “express yourself simply and eloquently.”